boc-tothefuture/openhab-jruby/docs/examples.md

 # Examples

-The following examples are for file-based rules but most of them are applicable to [GUI rules](../USAGE.md#ui-based-scripts) as well.
+The following examples are for file-based rules but most of them are applicable to [UI rules](../USAGE.md#ui-based-scripts) as well.

 ## Trigger when an item changed state